 Another shared shuttle option (it’s actually more of a bus) I will mention here is specific to people visiting Busch Gardens Tampa – and the best thing about it is that it’s free to anyone with paid admission to Busch Gardens Tampa.
-They offer this service through Mears, and offer multiple pick-up/drop off locations throughout the Orlando area.
+They offer this service through Mears, and provide multiple pick-up/drop off locations throughout the Orlando area.
 Check it out

 Visiting Legoland?
 You’re in luck Legoland offers a shuttle for only $5 – $10 from the Orlando Premium Outlets on Vineland Ave.

 Something else to keep in mind before paying for a shuttle is that many hotels offer free shuttles to popular locations like SeaWorld, Universal Orlando, and Walt Disney World.
 Always check with your hotel first to find out what complimentary shuttles they offer.
-Keep in mind hotel shuttles are generally limited as far as departure times from the hotel and the parks, so plan accordingly.
+Keep in mind hotel shuttles are limited as far as departure times from the hotel and the parks, so plan accordingly.
 If you want the flexibility of coming and going as you please, a paid option is more likely to fit your plans.

 Keep in mind that for transportation from major destinations like the airport or any theme park via taxi, you do not necessarily need to make arrangements in advance.
 At these major destinations there are always many taxis waiting to pick up guests.
 Please note that this is for taxi service.
-If you want another service, like a shared shuttle or towncar, you will definitely need to make arrangements in advance.
+If you want another service, like a shared shuttle or town car, you will definitely need to make arrangements in advance.

 Charter Buses & Tours for longer trips around Central Florida

-When making longer treks around Central Florida (Tampa or the Kennedy Space Center come to mind), charter bus tours are a great option for traveling.
+When making longer treks around Central Florida (Tampa or the Kennedy Space Center come to mind), charter bus tours are a option for traveling.
 There are two major companies to consider when choosing this option:

 Gray Line of Orlando is the option that probably receives the highest reviews.
 Starting at $99.00 you get round-trip transportation, tickets, and more for your visit to the KSC.
 They also offer tours and transportation to Cocoa Beach or Clearwater for around $75.00.